 You can easily extend your Wi-Fi network with some additional hardware – like Wi-Fi repeaters and Wireless Access Points – but if you want to save a few bucks, just get hold of an old wireless router that you no longer use and connect it to your existing router using an inexpensive Ethernet cable.

-The setup is extremely simple.
-All I have is a main Wireless-N router connected to the ISP provide modem.
+Here’s how I have setup the wireless network at my home using 2 routers connected with an Ethernet cable.
+I have is a main Wireless-N router connected to the ISP’s modem.
 Then there’s a second wireless router (Wireless-G) that is connected to the main router over an Ethernet or Cat-5 cable.

 Use a Second Router as an Access Point

-Let’s call our routers OBAMA (the router that you are already using with your wireless home network) and PALIN (the second router that you want to add to increase your wireless range).
+Let’s call our main router OBAMA (this is the router that is connected to the modem) and PALIN (the second router that you want to add to you existing network to increase your wireless range).

 A: Note the Settings of the Main Router

-Step 2: Open your web browser and type the router’s IP address, that you determined earlier, into the address bar.
+Step 2: Open your web browser and type the router’s IP address into the address bar.
 If you are using IE, you might want to add http:// to the address else IE may throw an error.

-You’ll now have to provide a password for accessing the router settings.
+You’ll now have to provide the user name and password for accessing the router settings.
 This will vary depending on your router’s manufacturer – just Google for “<brand name> default router password” or try the standard combinations like admin/admin, admin/password and admin/<blank> (no password).

-Step 3: Once you are in the settings of OBAMA router, switch to >wireless settings and make a note of the Wireless mode, the SSID and the channel.
+Step 3: Once you are inside the router settings, switch to Wireless Settings and make a note of the Wireless mode, the SSID and the channel.

 B: Configure the Second Router

-Once you are in, you need to change the values of the default SSID, Wireless mode, the channel, the security mode and the passphrase such that they match with your OBAMA router.
+Once you are in the router settings, you need to change the values of the Wireless mode, the channel, the security mode and the passphrase such that they match with your OBAMA router.
+You make use a different SSID name for this router.